 We also counsel and defend companies undergoing monitorships.
 Our extensive monitorship experience enables us to bring unique value to clients by providing rare global insight into internal compliance programs and the challenges they face.
 For example, our work on the Siemens, Statoil and Alliance One monitorships required company-wide analysis of all facets of anti-corruption compliance.
 Importantly, because all of our work on compliance monitorships (including making detailed recommendations) was reviewed by the U.S. government, we know what prosecutors' and regulators' expectations are for all of the various facets of a corporate compliance program.

 Our deep experience with compliance, enforcement and investigative matters has led Chambers Global in 2016, 2015 and 2014 to rank Gibson Dunn among the leading anti-corruption practices in the world, "noted for its masterful handling of white-collar crime and U.S. Foreign Corrupt Practices Act (FCPA) matters, acting on some of the most high-profile mandates in defence of large corporate and financial services clients."
 The publication highlighted our "impressive U.S. practice with a stellar reputation for anti-corruption work" and our "excellent team; it projects very effectively from the U.S. and is active all over the world."
-Chambers Asia-Pacific 2016 noted that our "[h]ighly sought-after" team, "specialising in internal and government investigations [and] servicing clients in Hong Kong, Mainland China and across the Asia-Pacific region," has "[d]eep experience in handling FCPA, AML, trade control and securities issues."
+Chambers Asia Pacific 2017 highlighted our "[l]eading white-collar practice with significant experience acting on internal and government investigations across the region," which is "[a]ble to draw on [an] extensive global network and in-house proficiency in Mandarin and Cantonese language for interviews and document analysis."
+The publication has recognized our team as having "[d]eep experience in handling FCPA, AML, trade control and securities issues."

 In fact, Gibson Dunn is the only law firm in 2016 to have been ranked in Band 1 for its FCPA practice for the same year in both Chambers Global and Chambers USA.
 Gibson Dunn's anti-corruption and investigations practice is also ranked Band 1 in Chambers Asia-Pacific.